rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Mixing GCD with LCM.
 - Neglecting `1` as possible GCD.
+- Expecting Euclidean steps to stop when numbers match rather than when remainder hits zero.

 🔹 **Connections:**
 - Simplifies fractions (Module 5) and modular congruences.